-The Holy Spirit of Truth: This is a course about God.
+Holy Spirit of Truth: This is a course about God.
 It's an introductory study of the Triune God that focuses on the Holy Spirit of Truth.
 Who is the Holy Spirit of Truth?
 Is that the same Holy Spirit that is sometimes called "the Holy Ghost?"
 Is God a ghost?
 Is God invisible?
 What does it mean for God to be triune?
 What does Truth have to do with the triune God?
 Is there even such a thing as capital "T" Truth?
 What does it mean to worship God in Spirit and in Truth (John 4:23)?
 Whether you're a brand new Christian or a long-time veteran Christian, this course will likely be so eye-opening that students who take it ask for an encore because the Bible says more about the Holy Spirit than most Chrstians have ever been taught to see.

-How to Read a Book: This course answers the question, "How can you read a book about reading a book unless you already know how to read a book?"
+How To Read A Book: This course answers the question, "How can you read a book about reading a book unless you already know how to read a book?"
 It's a course about the art of reading.
 It's for writers and avid learners who want to increase their understanding and maximize their time by reading more effectively and efficiently.
 It's an entry-level course, yet such a practical course that it offers practical wisdom even for doctoral students whose reading assignments are heavy and overwhelming.
 The challenge in this course will be for students to rehearse reading at higher levels and produce a book review that illustrates their excellent reading skills.

 The Incarnate God: This is a study of Jesus, God’s Only Begotten Son.
 It's the study of Who He is, what He accomplished through His life, death, and bodily resurrection.
 Why did God--the divine Son of God--take on the lowliness and weakness of human nature?
 Why did God plan for Jesus Christ to die?
 What are the implications of Jesus rising from the dead in bodily form?
 What does the Incarnation of God say to us about our human bodies?
 These are the types of questions posed by great theologians such as St. Anselm of the 12th century and St. Athanasius of the 4th century and which students in this course will grapple with.

 Interpreting Scripture I: The task of interpreting Scripture is foundational to doing responsible Christian theology.
 Biblical interpretation, often referred to as "biblical hermeneutics," is intellectual work that calls for honesty, not prejudice, from the interpreter.
 It also calls for knowledge of language, vocabulary, grammar, sentence structure, and more.
-It takes longer than six weeks to learn hermeneutics.
+It takes longer than eight weeks to learn hermeneutics.
 What this course does is introduce students to the discipline of reading the Old and New Testament with respect to the biblical author's intentions.

 Jesus in a Post-Christian Culture: Who is Jesus?
 Was Jesus a real rabbi in Israel, or is Jesus of Nazareth merely a religious icon in the Christian faith?
 Was Jesus a sinner?
 Did Jesus have a girlfriend or a lover?
 If Jesus was the "Son" of God, then how was He really God?
 Is it true, as some scholars say, that Jesus only "became" the Christ after He became a legend?
 In this entry-level course students will encounter the Jesus in Scripture by reading the four Gospel accounts in the New Testament as well as parts of the book of Revelation.
 Students will be challenged in our post-Christian culture to consider for themselves if Jesus is worth following and even dying for.